rafidka/Munaqqib/README.md

 # Munaqqib

-An ElasticSearch-based crawler for crawling RESTful services and make their results searchable
+An ElasticSearch-based application for indexing RESTful services and making their results searchable.